NIRALUser/BrainKeychainAutomation/README.md

 * The script will take the substring '0207-1-1' in the first example and 'T0247-1-1' in the second.
 * Also, the first couple of commands are changing the directory in the script to the one where all the files are.
 These 'cd' commands will need a different working directory location than what is there now (the one in there now is the location of the files on my device).

-### 3.) fullAutomation.py
+### 3.) sceneCreator.py
-- Download and open fullAutomation.py using a text editor.
+- Download and make sure the file is in the same directory as Keychains and Nametags.
-- Run the script from a terminal and input the directory paths for the keychains and nametags as it prompts.
-Example below.
+- Run sceneCreator.py in a terminal.
 ```bash
 Keychain directory location: /Users/christiannell/desktop/research/niral/fullAutomation/Priority3SaveDir/
  ```
-- You can then run the script and it will create keychain/nametag scenes with up to 6 matches in each scene.
-They will be named 'keyChainScene' + 'some-iteration-number'
+- It will create keychain/nametag scenes with up to 6 matches in each scene.
+They will be named 'keyChainScene' + 'some-iteration-number' in a directory called Scenes.

 ### 4.)
 Printing
 - Download slicing software such as Ultimaker Cura and open it.